Code-Institute-Submissions/futhimhlas-memoryGame_AprResub/README.md

 * A HTML element congratulating users on completing the game will appear as users finish the game.

 ## Purpose and Value
-The purpose of my website is for users to have a fun, short experience that can be enjoyed
+The purpose of my website is for users to have a fun, short experience that can be enjoyed in their desktop web browser.
+A memory game is playable by anyone that can use a computer.
+A short two minute break can be spent on my game and users should feel like they've accomplished something, even if it's small.
+The shuffle feature allows for users to play multiple rounds without doing the same thing twice whilst serving its purpose of keeping users entertained.

 ## Features
 ### Load In